fairfinance-limited/.github/profile/README.md

 # Fair Finance
 Fair Finance is a UK-based social business that specializes in providing affordable personal loans to financially excluded individuals.
-The company targeting customers who are typically rejected by mainstream banks or exploited by high-cost credit providers.
+The company targets customers who are typically rejected by mainstream banks or exploited by high-cost credit providers.
 See more [`fair finance`](https://fairfinance.org.uk/about-us/)
-,

 This software suite powers Fair Finance’s digital operations, covering customer applications, internal tools, core business logic, analytics, data synchronization, and integrations.

 ## Overview